 These are all other exchanges who can’t make their way to CoinMarketCap’s Top 50.
 The lower the rank, the less popular the exchange is.

 Tier 3 exchanges are fully concentrated on earning from listing payments they receive from newcomers.
-The listing fee starts from 4000 USDT and may reach 40,000 USDT.
+They charge 4000–40,000 USDT for this service.

 These small-sized CEXs only require a payment and often don’t bother to carry out a KYC.
 Getting listed on such an exchange could only provide you with a technical opportunity to trade your cryptocurrency.
 But in 99% of cases traders would have to sign up for a little-known exchange.

-Now that your coin or token can be traded freely, you need to maintain and manage its price, ensuring sufficient trading volume.
+Now that your coin can be traded freely, you need to maintain and manage its price, ensuring sufficient trading volume.
 This process is called market making.

 Remember that the free trade market is a wild one.
 You will have to oppose professional traders and bots created by exchange founders to suck up your liquidity.
-This is why a safer way is to delegate market making to a competent team that has a kit of automated tools — trading bots.
+This is why a safer way is to delegate market making to a competent team that has automated tools like bots.

 You can learn more about it in ‘Market Making for Crypto Projects.’